netzo/fresh-netzo/templates/sales-dashboard-fresh/src/readme.md

 # sales-dashboard-fresh

-An open-source source template for 'Sales Dashboard'.
+An open-source source template for Netzo.

 ## Configuration